Martin Škrtel: Fenerbahçe

 On 14 July 2016, Škrtel signed for Turkish Süper Lig club Fenerbahçe for a reported fee of £5 million.
-In his first season with Fenerbahçe, Škrtel played 31 games in the league, scoring 2 goals.
-At the end of the season, it was rumoured that Škrtel might return to English football and Stoke City, Swansea City, as well as Newcastle United, who were returning to Premier League and were at the time coached by Rafael Benítez, who signed Škrtel from Zenit in 2008, were all mentioned as clubs hoping to sign Škrtel, although his manager Karol Csontó dismissed the transfer rumours saying that "Even if it was Chelsea, he (Škrtel) will certainly not return to England", adding that Škrtel was happy with his stay at Fenerbahçe.

-During autumn 2018 and spring of 2019, Škrtel was linked to transfers to Barcelona that he allegedly turned down on the basis of his potential position in the squad, as well as a lucrative offer of Al-Ahli Jeddah.
-Instead, it was stated that he may join his national team teammate Juraj Kucka, prior to Škrtel's international retirement in February 2019, in Parma.
+In his first season with Fenerbahçe, Škrtel made 31 appearances in the league, scoring 2 goals.

 Atalanta

 On 9 August 2019, Škrtel joined Serie A club Atalanta.
 His contract was terminated three weeks later by mutual consent.
 He was not able to adapt with new environment, conditions and training methods.
 In an interview a week later, Škrtel said that a player like him just did not fit the Atalanta system.
 On 17 September 2019, Atalanta president Antonio Percassi stated in an interview that Škrtel's wife, Barbora, could be one of the reasons of his departure.
 Percassi said that she did not really want to move to Bergamo.

 İstanbul Başakşehir

-On 2 September 2019, he returned to Turkey signing with İstanbul Başakşehir.
+On 2 September 2019, he returned to Turkey signing for İstanbul Başakşehir.
+He made his debut for the club on 14 September, in a 1–1 draw against Sivasspor.
 He made 20 appearances and scored three goals in the 2019–20 Süper Lig winning campaign, which was the first top flight title in the club's history.

-He reached an agreement to leave Başakşehir in January 2021 with less than six months remaining on his contract after suffering an Achilles tendon rupture in the previous month.
+He reached an agreement to leave Başakşehir on 13 January 2021 with less than six months remaining on his contract after suffering an Achilles tendon rupture in December 2020.